vishnu4044/CS678_Project-1/README.md

 ## File Instructions :

 ### 1)easy mix.ipynb
-      Task: Data augmentation using the Easy Mixup technique on the HX HateXplain dataset.
+      Task: Data augmentation using the Easy Mixup technique on the HX (HateXplain) and Latenthate dataset.
-      Customizable Parameters:
-      lang: Indicates the dataset to be used ('hx' or 'latent').
-      model_choice: Determines the choice of model (0-10) for different configurations.

 easymix.ipynb has the data augmentation with easy mixup augmentation technique on HX HateXplain dataset, By changing few code bits <br />